Lake Garda, the largest lake in Italy, oh no, this is not one of the three curiosities you didn't know, but it's good to remember it.

 1. Lake Garda is renowned for being the northernmost olive oil production area in the world.

-The olive oil produced here has a delicate and fruity flavor, thanks to the mild climate and the terraced hills overlooking the lake.
+The olive oil produced here has a delicate and fruity flavor, thanks to the mild climate and the terraced hills overlooking the lake, where you can find all the Veneto EVO oils.

 The town of Limone sul Garda, located on the western shore of the lake, is famous for lemon cultivation.
-Due to the particular microclimate of the area, the lemons of Limone sul Garda have a thick and fragrant peel and are used to prepare desserts, liqueurs, and cosmetic products; however, the name Limone comes from "Limen," meaning "border" between Brescia and Trentino.
+Thanks to the area's particular microclimate, the lemons of Limone sul Garda have a thick, fragrant peel and are used in desserts, liqueurs, and cosmetics.
+However, the name Limone derives from "Limen," meaning "border" between Brescia and Trentino.

-3. Lake Garda is the lake with the most controlled designation of origin (DOC) and typical geographical indication (IGT) with a total of 22.
+3. Lake Garda is the lake with the highest number of controlled designation of origin (DOC) and typical geographical indication (IGT) with a total of 22.

 These are the main ones:

-Lugana DOC: located in the southeastern part of Lake Garda, this DOC is famous for its white wines produced mainly with Turbiana grapes (or Trebbiano di Lugana).
+Lugana DOC: located in the southeastern part of Lake Garda, this DOC is famous for its white wines produced mainly with the Turbiana grape (or Trebbiano di Lugana).
 Lugana wines are known for their freshness, balanced acidity, and floral notes.

 Bardolino DOC: extends along both shores of Lake Garda and includes the surrounding hilly areas.
 The Bardolino DOC mainly produces red wines, which can be sparkling or still.
 These wines are generally light, with a fruity aromatic profile and a fresh taste.